What’s Coming in tvOS 11

 To be more optimistic, Apple may have more real improvements planned for the Apple TV later this year.
 That could mean a fifth-generation Apple TV is on the way, perhaps with 4K resolution support and other goodies.
 And I’m wondering if there will be interesting connections between the Apple TV and Apple’s upcoming HomePod speaker (see “Apple Will Enter Smart Speaker Market in December with HomePod,” 5 June 2017).

-Even without new hardware, there’s a lot of low-hanging fruit that should be addressed in tvOS for the existing fourth-generation Apple TV.
+Even without new hardware, there’s a lot of low-hanging fruit that could be addressed in tvOS for the existing fourth-generation Apple TV.

 What the Apple TV Needs -- It’s frustrating being an Apple TV fan.
 The device has so much potential, but Apple doesn’t seem interested in tapping into it.
-Here are four areas in which Apple could improve the Apple TV in real ways without much difficulty:
+Here are five areas in which Apple could improve the Apple TV in real ways without much difficulty:

 Where is picture-in-picture?
-It’s such an obvious feature for a TV device, and it’s been available for the iPad since iOS 9.
+It’s such an obvious feature for a TV device, and it has been available for the iPad since iOS 9.
 Don’t tell me the Apple TV’s A8 processor lacks sufficient power — my iPad Air with an A7 chip handles it just fine with 50 percent more pixels.

 tvOS needs a new multitasking view.
 Flipping between apps one at a time is painful and a total waste of a TV screen.
 If a 10.5-inch iPad will be able to use the entire screen to view open apps in iOS 11 (see “iPad Pro Gets More Professional,” 5 June 2017), it’s absurd for tvOS users to be stuck flipping cards.